albertog3410/sep10-freedom-project/prep/presentation.md

+### Elevator Pitch Paragraph

 - Hello, my name is Alberto, when you hear that your best friend or family member has become Graphic Designer, what do you imagine them doing? [wait] Great ideas, but did you know that Graphic Designers can also be people who designed the layout of advertizements, house accessories or even this table?
 I present these ideas further in my website that goes over the history of graphic designers, the softwares and hardwares they use, as well as my own idea for a possible graphic design innovation.
-To create this website, I used an website known as Bulma.io, an alternative aframe for Bootstrap
+To create this website, I used an website known as Bulma.io, an alternative Aframe for Bootstrap.
+Which I used in order to create the responsiveness of the website from this computer size to this [Show change in responsivness in website] mobile size.
+A takeaway that I have learned out of this experience in creating the website was to show my own creativity and to Ask for help when needed.
+You may see other students explain used tools such as animate.css or Jquery, which I do think are some pretty good tools to use when creating a website.
+However, it is also important for us as students to expand our knowledge on other websites.
+Especially in the career Graphic design where you have to use your creativity to create digital designs for whatever you are working on.
+Another takeaway I got out of this experience is to ask for help when needed.
+There were many instances where I had to ask Mr. Mueller for help on issues with my code.
+Thank you, do you have any questions?